Vivens250/Vivens250/README.md

 - 👋 Hi, I’m @Vivens250
-- 👀 I’m interested in ...
+- 👀 I’m interested in Product Development and Management
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently managing various products in talent development and management.
-- 💞️ I’m looking to collaborate on the products
+- 💞️ I’m looking to collaborate on various projects.
 - 📫 How to reach me ...

 <!---